aozaki-kuro/archive-guide/README.md

 ## ✨ Usage

 ### 🚩 Youtube-dl

-**Windows 10 users can use the Easy batch files found in the scripts folder.
-Simply drag the .bat files in the same folder as youtube-dl.exe and double click the .bat file to run.**

 Should be the mostly used tool to download youtube-dl videos.
 Simple as it is.